1847 University of Cambridge Chancellor election: Vacancy arises

 News of the death of the Duke of Northumberland, who had been Chancellor of the University since 1840, was received in Cambridge on the evening of Friday 12 February.
 Initial thoughts of his successor centred on Lord Lyndhurst who was then High Steward of the University and a member of Trinity College, the largest.
 A letter in the London evening newspaper The Globe suggested the Earl of Burlington.
-Others were already suggesting that Prince Albert, the Prince Consort might be a suitable candidate.
+Others were already suggesting that Prince Albert might be a suitable candidate.
 The Prince was an obvious choice as he was known to be interested in higher education, intelligent and had a serious approach.
 He had been made a Doctor of Laws and a member of Trinity College when he visited Cambridge together with the Queen in 1843, but there were some difficulties which his election would bring.
 He was not English, and did not know much about English universities; also had no seat in Parliament and was therefore unable to defend Cambridge there.
 As a member of the Royal Family, the Prince was above party politics: this had advantages (putting the University out of the party fray) but also disadvantages (he was unable to intervene in intense political debates).

-Among the senior members of the University who thought of the Prince Consort was William Whewell, then Master of Trinity College.
+Among the senior members of the University who thought of Prince Albert was William Whewell, then Master of Trinity College.
 On 13 February Whewell wrote to the Treasurer of Prince Albert's Household to ask if the Prince would consent to nomination; later that day he visited him in person to discuss the issue.
 Albert was unprepared for the invitation and asked Baron Stockmar about it; Stockmar advised that the Prince's experience of German universities might be of some use.
 At Stockmar's suggestion, he consulted the Marquess of Lansdowne, Lord President of the Council, who advised him to accept provided that the election was unopposed.
 The Prince accepted this advice and on Sunday 14 February Lord Monteagle of Brandon wrote to Whewell confirming the Prince's conditional acceptance of nomination.
 Whewell was quite pleased to have received it, never expecting to get an unconditional acceptance, and returned to Cambridge to begin arranging what he hoped would be the unopposed election.